 How would small businesses be treated under a VAT?

-Most countries exempt small businesses from value-added tax, although many small business choice voluntarily to register for the VAT.
+Most countries exempt small businesses from value-added tax, although many small businesses choose to voluntarily register for the VAT.

-Most countries exempt small businesses from a value-added tax (VAT)—partly because small business is a powerful political constituency and partly because the administrative and compliance costs of taxing small businesses are high relative to the revenue raised.
+Most countries exempt small businesses from a value-added tax (VAT)—partly because small businesses are a powerful political constituency and partly because the administrative and compliance costs of taxing small businesses are high relative to the revenue raised.

 A higher exemption based on business sales saves on compliance costs but reduces revenue, with the revenue loss depending on the tax rate.
-A recent study by Treasury Department economists finds that with a 10 percent VAT in the U.S., the optimal exemption level based on sales would be about $200,000 and would exempt about 43 million businesses (Brashares et al.).
+A recent study by Treasury Department economists finds that if the United States had a 10 percent VAT, the optimal exemption based on sales would be about $200,000 and would cover about 43 million businesses (Brashares et al. 2014).
 That exemption would be higher than in most other countries, but the 10 percent rate would be lower than in most other countries.
-At a 20 percent rate, which is close to the OECD average, the optimal exemption would be $90,000, which is within the range of exemptions in other countries.
+At a 20 percent rate, close to the average for Organisation for Economic Co-operation and Development countries, the optimal exemption would be $90,000, which is within the range of exemptions in other countries.